ofelcan164/API/sections/files.md

   "url":"<url_to_download_from>"
 }
 ```
-We will return a representation of the uploaded file.
+We will return a JSON representation of the uploaded file.

 ```json
 {